pjpassero/tool_database/README.md

 <h1>Hardware Store Final Project</h1>
 <p>This is a project done for my introductory C++ class.
-In the project, there was practice with classes or structs, file handling, console output manipulation, operator overloading, and a strong focus on documentation and code readability. </p>
+In the project, there was practice with classes or structs, file handling, console output manipulation, operator overloading, seperation of class files and implementation files, and a strong focus on documentation and code readability. </p>

 <h2>Assignment</h2>